What is Sextortion?

 Co-sponsorship memo from Senators Randy Vulakovich (R—Allegheny) and Judy Schwank (D—Berks): http://www.legis.state.pa.us/cfdocs/Legis/CSM/showMemoPublic.cfm?chamber=S&SPick=20170&cosponId=25216

-The bill was placed on the Senate Judiary Committee agenda for Tuesday, June 5.
-Please call members of the committee and urge them to support this important legislation.
+The bill was unanimously approved and voted out of the Senate Judiary Committee.
+Next, it will go to the Floor for full consideration by the Senate.
+Please call your PA Senators and urge them to support this important legislation.

 In The News